 Five-day post-fertilization liver-labeled green fluorescent transgenic Tg(fabp10: EGFP) zebrafish with good development was selected and placed in 12-well plates.
-They were grouped and administered according to the method in section "2.4.2".
+They were grouped and administered according to the method in the Analgesic activity of AAEO section.
 After 48 h of administration, the zebrafish in each group were cleaned with culture water and anesthetized with 0.003% tricaine.
 They were then fixed in 3% CMC-Na and adjusted to a lateral position.
 Fluorescence microscope parameters were set and fixed.
 Liver phenotype changes in zebrafish from different administration groups were observed and recorded, and liver area and fluorescence intensity data of zebrafish in each group were calculated using ImageJ software.